backstage/backstage/plugins/lighthouse-backend/api-report.md

 import { Logger } from 'winston';
 import { PluginTaskScheduler } from '@backstage/backend-tasks';

+// Warning: (ae-missing-release-tag) "create" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function create(options: Options): Promise<void>;

+// Warning: (ae-missing-release-tag) "Options" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface Options {
   // (undocumented)